mitranim/wordplay/readme.md

 silicoin © M

-existence of "beta" implies existence of "worsa" © LR
+existence of "beta" implies existence of "worsa" © VA

 sadvertisement (stuff like those ads asking you for charity donations) © LJ